zkSocialRecoveryWallet/zkSocialRecoveryWallet/README.md

 #### Recovery Flow for Guardians
 In the event that an owner loses their private key, guardians can be notified and a recovery process can be kicked off.
-- Guardian calls `initiateRecovery` with the address of the newOwner.
+- Guardian calls `**recover**` with the address of the newOwner.
-- `threshold - 1` number of guardians call `supportRecovery` with the newOwner.
+- `majority` number of guardians call `recover` with the newOwner.
-- Any guardian calls `executeRecovery` to change the nominee of the wallet.
+- If majority agreed with the newOwner, the new owner address will become a nominee wallet address

 <a name="guardian-management"/>

 #### Guardian Management Flow for an Owner
 Owners have the ability to swap out guardians in the case that a guardian's keys are compromised or a guardian becomes malicious.
 - Owner calls `removeGuardian` or ``removeGuardians` with hash of a guardian's.
-- Owner calls `addGuardian` or `addGuardian` with the hash of the guardian's.
+- Owner calls `addGuardian` or `addGuardians` with the hash of the guardian's.
 This queues the guardian for adding – the guardian can only be added after a time delay of 3 days.

 <a name="project-structure"/>